-If you file Schedule F or are a partner, treat qualified mortgage insurance premiums as personal expenses for this step.
-Figure the amount to include on line 6 by completing Schedule A, line 13, in accordance with the instructions on page A-7 of the Schedule A (Form 1040) instructions.
+If you file Schedule F (Form 1040) or are a partner, treat qualified mortgage insurance premiums as personal expenses for this step.
+Figure the amount to include on line 6 by completing Schedule A (Form 1040), line 13, in accordance with the instructions for line 13 in the Schedule A (Form 1040) Instructions.
 However, when figuring your adjusted gross income (Form 1040, line 38) for this purpose, exclude the gross income from business use of your home and the deductions attributable to that income.
-Include on line 6 the amount from Schedule A, line 13.
-See Lines 14-22 below to deduct part of the qualified mortgage insurance premiums not allowed because of the adjusted gross income limit.
-Do not file or use that Schedule A to figure the amount to deduct on line 13 of that schedule.
-Instead, complete a separate Schedule A to deduct the personal portion of your qualified mortgage insurance premiums.
+Include on line 6 the amount from Schedule A (Form 1040), line 13.
+See lines 14-22, later, to deduct part of the qualified mortgage insurance premiums not allowed because of the adjusted gross income limit.
+Do not file or use that Schedule A (Form 1040) to figure the amount to deduct on line 13 of that schedule.
+Instead, complete a separate Schedule A (Form 1040) to deduct the personal portion of your qualified mortgage insurance premiums.